 - Operations - this is the process in which you transform inputs into outputs, which are then sold to customers.
 Value is found in optimizing your operational systems and business model in this step.

 - Outbound Logistics - this is all of the processes involved with delivering your product to your customer.
-Sharp logistics, a robust supply chain, and efficient movement create value in this step.
+Sharp logistics, a robust supply chain management process, and efficient movement create value in this step.

 - Marketing and Sales (Commercialization) - this is anything your business does to persuade a consumer to buy your product and not a competitor’s.
 Social media is now a huge play here.
 The communication of your pricing and benefits creates value in this step.